state-alchemists/zrb/README.md

 ## Zrb as a task-automation framework

-Aside from the builtin capabilities, Zrb also allows you to define your automation commands in Python.
-To do so, you need to create/modify a file named `zrb_init.py`.
+Aside from the built-in capabilities, Zrb also allows you to define your automation commands in Python.
+To do so, you must create/modify a file named `zrb_init.py`.

 ```python
 # filename: zrb_init.py